Haybu/spring-cloud-k8s-eureka-controller/README.md

 ```

 If you are running a local cluster such as Minikube, you would need
-to change the Eureka service in the manifest to be of "NodePort" type.
+to change the Eureka service in the manifest to be of "NodePort" type (and the example also).
-And note the service URL using ``` minikube service eureka-server --url```
+And to find out a service URL in minikube use ``` minikube service eureka-server --url```